DataRecce/recce-documentation/docs/docs/features/column-level-lineage.md

 ## Transformation Types

-The transformation type is also displayed for each column, which will help in understanding how the column was generated or modified.
+The transformation type is also displayed for each column, which will help you understand how the column was generated or modified.

 | Type | Description  |
 |------|--------------|